Wendy Houses – Find local wendy house suppliers easily.

 Why get a Wendy house?

 They’re an inexpensive , quick to build, easy to maintain solution for storage and living.
 We use them for everything from garden sheds to guard houses and places for our kids to play.
 They provide an ideal storage solution for everything from your garden tools to outdoor furniture.
-While a small Wendy house is ideal for kids to play in, there’s nothing to stop you building a very large one for your folks to live in when they retire.
+While a small Wendy house is perfect for the kids to play in, there’s nothing to stop you building a very large one for your folks to live in when they retire.
 A Wendy house can be finished very well and have all the bells and whistles.
 Once your furniture’s inside it can make very comfy accommodation.

 Materials used in the construction of Wendy houses.